-Transport Focus' National Rail Passenger Survey consults around 50,000 rail passengers twice a year on their satisfaction with their last rail journey.
+The National Rail Passenger Survey (NRPS) provides a network-wide picture of passengers' satisfaction with rail travel.
+Before the pandemic, passenger opinions of train services were collected twice a year from a representative sample of journeys.
 The latest wave of the survey was published on 2 July 2020.
-Due to the pandemic and a significant drop in the numbers of people using public transport, NRPS has been paused.
+Due to the pandemic and a significant drop in the numbers of people using public transport, NRPS was paused.
+The Great British Railways Transition Team are developing a new rail customer experience survey.
+This is planned to go live in the first half of 2025.